 It’s unlikely that one housemate will want to get lumbered with having to pay all the bills on behalf of everyone else, so you need to give some thought to how payments will be shared fairly – while also ensuring all bills get paid on time.

-While signing up to a joint account from which household bills can be paid may seem to offer a simple, flexible and convenient solution, it’s not a decision to take lightly.
+While signing up to a joint account may seem to offer a simple, flexible and convenient solution, it’s not a decision to take lightly.

 Crucially, if things go wrong, this could have long-term implications for your credit rating.

 Let's take a closer look at setting up a joint account and the pros and cons of doing so.